Board of Directors

 Michelle Apigian

-A passionate advocate for sustainability, Michelle Apigian, AIA, AICP, LEED AP, CPHC, Associate at ICON Architecture, is an architect, planner and urban designer who has worked on a broad array of project types and scales, from large, multi-phase master plans and design and construction of new multifamily developments to strategic infill , adaptive reuse and modernization projects.
+A passionate advocate for sustainability, Michelle (AIA, AICP, LEED AP, CPHC) is the Environment Social Governance Director at ICON Architecture.
+She is an architect, planner and urban designer who has worked on a broad array of project types and scales, from large, multi-phase master plans and design and construction of new multifamily developments to strategic infill , adaptive reuse and modernization projects.
 Her work has achieved LEED certification at numerous levels and soon will include the first Passive House certified multifamily project in New England.
 Michelle received a B.A. from Dartmouth and Masters in Architecture and City Planning from MIT.

 Laura Homich